adopted-ember-addons/ember-cli-hot-loader/README.md

 export default Resolver.extend(HotReloadMixin);
 ```

+note: The HotReloadMixin is replaced with an empty Mixin for production/test builds

 ## How to use this addon

-After installing it, simply run `ember serve` as usual, any changes you do to supported types, will result in a hotreload (no brower refresh).
+After the ember install simply run `ember serve` as you normally would.
+Any changes to component JS/HBS files will result in a hot reload (not a full page reload).
+If you alter a route, service, controller or controller template ember-cli will do a full page reload.
-Any additional changes will result in a regular liveReload.

 ## Example application